-There’s no debate, eye makeup is completely dominating makeup trends at the moment.
+There’s no debate, eye makeup continues to dominate makeup trends at the moment.

-From beauty trends on show at international fashion weeks to red carpet events and social media influences, all areas point to the trends continuing through our spring and summer and well into next year.
+From beauty trends on show at international fashion weeks to red carpet events and social media influences, all areas point to the trends continuing through our spring and summer.

 The good news is, you don’t have to be particularly skilled in application as the keyword for everything surrounding beauty this season is: easy.